formigone/full-stack-coding-exercise/README.md

           * If validation passes
             * Update data
             * User is returned to the list of site flags which now reflects new/updated data

+## What We Are Looking For
+We will be examining your Git repository prior to your interview.
+Please include the version of Node and MongoDB that you used in your pull request.
+Additionally, we will ask for you to demonstrate the functionality during the interview.

 ## Technical Details